 FAMILY TREES

 Other useful Links: Raymond's site has thousands of Co.
 Down records, as does Ros Davies site.
-When dates are shown in news notices as - for example - a Friday in the previous week, a historical calendar is helpful.
+When dates are recorded in news noticesusing phrases such as Friday inst, a historical calendar is helpful.

 John Hamilton GRAY as premier of PEI hosted the Charlottetown